w3c/wai-intro-wcag/content/faq.md

 ## Does WCAG 2 apply to documents and non-web software? {#wcag2ict}

-For an introduction to “Guidance on Applying WCAG 2.2 to Non-Web Information and Communications Technologies (WCAG2ICT)”, see the  [WCAG2ICT Overview](https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/).
+For an introduction to "Guidance on Applying WCAG 2.2 to Non-Web Information and Communications Technologies (WCAG2ICT)", see the  [WCAG2ICT Overview](https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/).

 ## Where should I start? {#start}